dmblack/oscal-processor/README.md

 # oscal-processor
 This is a simple NodeJS OSCAL processor.
-The goal of the project is to facilitate usage of OSCAL - either input or output.
+The goal/purpose of this simple ;
+  To provide an interface between software/users and OSCAL content.

+An example of this may be;
+  * a middleware between a frontend (web?) application, and the OSCAL.

+The project is, ideally;
+  * dependency lite, and
+  * transparent and true to core OSCAL.

+Considering the later; the project currently depends heavily on OSCAL, and oscal-content, from NIST - as submodules.
+The 'releases' of the project will only bundle in the true 'hard' dependencies, such as the relevant core schema that NIST supply.
+Additionally; users CAN override the schema.

 # Usage
 ## Requirements;